 This section looks at housing problems faced by EEA family members who are in the UK.
-Generally family members have the same rights as those they accompany so you may want to check the pages on advising accession state nationals, advising EEA workers and self-employed people, advising other EEA nationals and advising Bulgarians and Romanians.
+Generally family members have the same rights as those they accompany so you may want to check the pages on advising EEA workers and self-employed people and advising other EEA nationals.
 The definitions of 'family member' (there are different rules for the economically active and for other EEA nationals) are on the page for EEA family members.
+Details of the regulations are set out in the side page on the law on EEA Family members.

-Family members have the same rights, so a worker's civil partner has the same rights as the worker; a student's daughter has the same rights as a student.
+A family member has the same rights as the person they accompany (and there is no requirement that the family member must be an EEA national themselves).
+So for example, a worker's civil partner has the same rights as the worker; a student's daughter has the same rights as a student.

 This applies even if the family is not living together, unless the right only applies to a 'dependant' family member.

-Dependence may be via sharing a household and its expenses, but can also be dependence for care and other support even if the dependant is living elsewhere.
+Dependence may be via sharing a household and its expenses, but can also be financial dependence or dependence for care and other support even if the dependant is living elsewhere.

 A 19-year old girl who is pregnant presents as homeless.
 She arrived with her parents, and both are working in the UK and are EEA nationals.
 She is not economically active or studying, but has the same rights as her parents, and so is eligible.
 Her disabled sister, however, who is 22 and has also been thrown out, and is also not economically active or studying, is not eligible, because she only has her family rights as a dependant.
 Now she no longer gets her family’s support, she is no longer a dependant.

 The rights of family members may end when the 'principal' (the person with the rights) loses their rights, for example, by dying, leaving the UK or dropping out of the labour market.
-But there are circumstances where the family member retains or acquires new rights:
+But there are some circumstances the family member retains rights or acquires new rights:

 - in some cases, the death of the principal may give the family member the permanent right to reside